Tkanos/docker-elk/README.md

 # Fork

-this is a Fork from the excelent work of https://github.com/deviantony/docker-elk But as this one does not work properly, because docker-compose volumes command does not work properly with docker-machine. docker-compose volumes use the repertory of "docker-machine pwd" to take its files instead  of use the local path ./ where docker-compose is launched.
+this is a Fork from the excelent work of https://github.com/deviantony/docker-elk But as this one does not work properly on Windows, because docker-compose volumes command does not work properly with docker-machine on Windows. docker-compose volumes use the repertory of "docker-machine pwd" to take its files instead  of use the local path ./ where docker-compose is launched.

 There are a some workarounds http://stackoverflow.com/questions/30040708/how-to-mount-local-volumes-in-docker-machine